-KOCHI: Over the past week, there have been several online discussions on Theyyam — the ancient ritual dance act in which mere mortals go into a trance, transform into gods and goddesses.
+BENGALURU: Over the last week, there have been several online discussions on Theyyam — the ancient ritual dance act in which mere mortals go into a trance, and transform into gods and goddesses.
 What triggered debates were posts on “Kantara Theyyam” being performed as part of the Attukal Pongala festival in Thiruvananthapuram.

 It was, indeed, a spectacular visual treat.
-And people thronged the Devi temple premises to see a group of artists from Kozhikode showcase versions of Panchuruli, Pottan, and Rakthachamundi Theyyams.
+And people thronged the Devi temple premises to see a group of artistes from Kozhikode showcase versions of Panchuruli, Pottan, and Rakthachamundi Theyyams.

 However, many netizens pointed out that the ‘performance’ at Attukal was not the authentic Panchuruli Theyyam, which was popularised by the superhit film Kantara.
 “Please understand that whatever was arranged at Attukal Pongala was not Theyyam at all in the first place,” wrote one on Twitter.
 “The entire event was a mockery of the rituals.”

 The same sentiment was echoed by many cultural enthusiasts, especially from the Malabar region.
 They also came down heavily on the trend of holding ‘Theyyam performances’ at social events, including campus get-togethers.

 Theyyams are venerated, and many have familial bonds with them.
 Believers and veterans do not usually take kindly to commercialising or misrepresenting them.
 Last year, for instance, there was a furore with the Vaniya Samudaya Samithi censuring the use of Muchilot Bhagavathy’s Theyyam kolam for promoting the CPM’s 23rd party congress in Kannur.